-- 1. Emmanuel College Application Form, with a copy of the student's passport attached - 2.
-Application fee of \$50 US - 3.
-Proof of Financial Support for one year (\$26,000 for 2014-15), minus any awarded scholarship or grant money - 4.
-Results of the TOEFL (Test of English as a Foreign Language)-only if English is not primary language.
+1. Emmanuel College Application Form, with a copy of the student's passport attached

+2. Application fee of \$50 US

+3. Proof of Financial Support for one year (\$26,870 for 2015-16), minus any awarded scholarship or grant money.

+4. Results of the TOEFL (Test of English as a Foreign Language)-only if English is not primary language.
 Students may be accepted if they have earned a TOEFL score of 550 or higher on a paper exam; a computer TOEFL score of 213; or an internet based TOEFL exam score of 79-80.
-SAT or ACT scores may be submitted in lieu of the TOEFL if the student's primary language is English. - 5.
-Proof of equivalent high school graduation and/or college work through official transcripts.
-If the transcripts are not in English and conceptually compatible with American Higher Education, the student must have the transcripts evaluated by World Education Services (www.wes.org) or a similar translation service at their own expense. - 6.
-Official transcript(s) from each college/university attended with a current class schedule if enrolled at the time of application to Emmanuel College.
-Final college transcript must be received within two-weeks of last enrollment period. - 7.
-Transfer Eligibility Form completed by the dean of students or the administrative officer in charge of student discipline at the last postsecondary school you have attended as a student, regardless of length of time passed since your enrollment.
+SAT or ACT scores may be submitted in lieu of the TOEFL if the student's primary language is English.

+5. Proof of equivalent high school graduation and/or college work through official transcripts.
+If the transcripts are not in English and conceptually compatible with American Higher Education, the student must have the transcripts evaluated by an accredited translation service such as Josef Silny & Associates, (translation@jsilny.org) or a similar translation service at their own expense.

+6. Official transcript(s) from each college/university attended with a current class schedule if enrolled at the time of application to Emmanuel College.
+Final college transcript must be received within two-weeks of last enrollment period and prior to first day of class attendance.

+7. Transfer Eligibility Form completed by the dean of students or the administrative officer in charge of student discipline at the last postsecondary school you have attended as a student, regardless of length of time passed since your enrollment.
 Please be advised that information disclosed on this required form may impact your acceptance to Emmanuel College.